PII-Bench: Evaluating Query-Aware Privacy Protection Systems: PII-Benchmark

 \subsubsection{User Description Generation}

 \textbf{Single-Subject Description Construction}: The construction of single-subject descriptions follows a three-stage process:

 (1) Entity Selection: For subject $s$, randomly sample $n$ entities ($4 \leq n \leq 16$) from different PII types to construct entity set $\mathcal{E}$.
 The sampling process ensures diversity of PII types while considering their natural distribution in real-world scenarios.
-(2) Consistency Optimization: Ensure logical compatibility among entities in $\mathcal{E}$ through designed verification rules.
-For example, verifies reasonable correspondence between age and educational history as shown in Fig.~\ref{fig:method}.
+(2) Consistency Optimization: Ensure logical compatibility among entities in $\mathcal{E}$ through LLM-based verification with crafted prompts (detailed in Appendix~\ref{sec:consistency_opt}).
+For example, verifies reasonable correspondence between age and educational history as shown in Figure~\ref{fig:method}.
 (3) User Desc Generation: Selects appropriate expression styles to generate the user description.
 It employs formal description formats like job resumes and employee records in professional scenarios; casual expressions like personal profiles and self-introductions in social scenarios.

 \textbf{Multi-Subject Description Construction}: The construction process for multi-subject related descriptions includes these key steps: